 The development of LLMs involves three main stages: pre-training, fine-tuning, and inference.

 \textbf{Pre-training:} During pre-training, LLMs are trained on massive datasets to acquire general knowledge.
 These datasets typically consist of diverse sources, such as blogs, articles, and books.
-For example, the August 2024 CommonCrawl dataset comprises 2.30 billion web pages \footnote{CommonCrawl: https://commoncrawl.org/}.
-GPT-3 was pre-trained on a mix of datasets, including filtered CommonCrawl data and Wikipedia, comprising approximately 300 billion tokens \cite{brown2020languagemodelsfewshotlearners}.
-Similarly, LLaMA-3's pre-training dataset contains 15 trillion multilingual tokens \cite{dubey2024llama3herdmodels}.
-The pre-training process is computationally intensive and time-consuming.
+For example, the August 2024 CommonCrawl dataset comprised 2.30 billion web pages \footnote{CommonCrawl: https://commoncrawl.org/}.
+GPT-3 was pre-trained on various datasets, including filtered CommonCrawl data and Wikipedia, comprising approximately 300 billion tokens \cite{brown2020languagemodelsfewshotlearners}.
+Correspondingly, \mbox{LLaMA-3's} pre-training dataset contained 15 trillion multilingual tokens \cite{dubey2024llama3herdmodels}.
+The pre-training process was computationally intensive and time-consuming.
 For instance, training the LLaMA-3.1 70B model required an estimated 7 million hours on H100-80GB hardware \footnote{Hugging Face Meta-Llama-3.1-70B: https://huggingface.co/meta-llama/Meta-Llama-3.1-70B}.

 \textbf{Fine-tuning:} Following pre-training, LLMs are fine-tuned for specific tasks.
 The datasets used for fine-tuning are typically smaller and contain domain-specific knowledge.
-Reinforcement learning from human feedback (RLHF) is also commonly employed during this stage to optimize the model's performance, as seen in GPT-4's training process \cite{achiam2023gpt}.
+Reinforcement learning from human feedback (RLHF) is also commonly used during this stage to optimise the model's performance, as observed in GPT-4's training process \cite{achiam2023gpt}.

 \textbf{Inference:} Once pre-trained and fine-tuned, LLMs can be deployed for inference.
-However, deploying LLMs presents significant storage and computation challenges due to their complex architectures and large model sizes, often consisting of billions of parameters.
+However, deploying LLMs presents significant storage and computation challenges owing to their complex architectures and large model sizes, frequently consisting of billions of parameters.
 Consequently, running LLMs locally is typically impractical for individual users.
-To address these challenges, many companies provide LLM services in the form of AIaaS, such as OpenAI's ChatGPT and Google's Gemini.
+To address these issues, several companies provide LLM services in the form of AIaaS, such as OpenAI's ChatGPT and Google's Gemini.